jkarakun/AutomicDemoDMScripts/README.md

   - **For Broadcom Employees**: e-mail or IM **marc.carkeek@broadcom.com** your "Google APIs Service Agent" member account.
 This can be found in the [IAM Gui](https://console.cloud.google.com/iam-admin/iam).
   - **For Partners**: Contact your primary Broadcom contact.
   - I'll grant you access as soon as I am able and let you know by e-mail.
 + The following API's enabled:
   - [Deployment Manager V2 API](https://console.cloud.google.com/apis/library/deploymentmanager.googleapis.com?q=deploy)
   - [Cloud DNS API](https://console.cloud.google.com/apis/library/dns.googleapis.com?q=cloud%20dns)
   - [Compute API](https://console.cloud.google.com/apis/library/compute.googleapis.com?q=compute)

 ##### To execute these deployment scripts in your own GCP project:
+The following steps will take your through the process of copying the GCP Deployment Manager scripts from GitHub, altering the configuration pre-deployment, and executing the deployment.

 1. Log into the [Google cloud](https://cloud.google.com/) and go to the [GCP Console] (https://console.cloud.google.com/home/dashboard).

 2. Click the Activate Cloud Shell button (looks like '**>\_**') in the upper right of the console window.

 3. From the command line copy this repository to a location where you can run the gcloud command:
    `git clone -b v1.0-beta.7 https://github.com/AutomicDemo/AutomicDemoDMScripts`

 4. `cd` to the **AutomicDemoDMScripts/aemain-v1/templates** directory of the copied repository.

 5. Edit the **properties:** section in aemain-v1-config.yaml to deploy in your preferred region and zone.
 The **'stamp'** value allows you to personalize all the base-names of the objects created.
 It is not necessary to change this, but it cannot be NULL.

 6. In the Google Cloud SDK environment execute (note: you can change the name of the deployment: 'aemain-demo-v1'):

    `gcloud deployment-manager deployments create aemain-demo-v1 --config aemain-v1-config.yaml --preview`